Destructive Dog Chewing: How to Stop a Dog From Chewing Everything

 dog-chewing-shoes

-Many things can program a dog to become a destructive chewer.
+Many things can cause a dog to become a destructive chewer.
 All pups chew, but not all become a chewing hurricane.
 Usually, a variety of factors lead to the habit of destructive chewing.

 There are several factors that can contribute to a dog becoming a destructive chewer.
 Here are a few: